rails/rails/guides/source/association_basics.md

 ### `has_many :through`

-A [`has_many :through`][`has_many`] association is often used to set up a many-to-many connection with another model.
+A [`has_many :through`][`has_many`] association is often used to set up a many-to-many relationship with another model.
 This association indicates that the declaring model can be matched with zero or more instances of another model by proceeding _through_ a third model.